open-e/JovianDSS-Cinder/README.md

 ## Description

-This repository contains source files for the JovianDSS volume driver.
+This repository contains source files for the JovianDSS Cinder volume driver.

 ## Installation